DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

 - have a learning difficulty, health condition or disability
 - are a veteran

-You may also be eligible for some funding from your provider – you may want to speak to them about this before you start your course.
+You may also be eligible for some funding from your provider – you might want to speak to them about this before you start your course.

 <%= govuk_button_link_to "Find out how to fund your training", "https://getintoteaching.education.gov.uk/funding-and-support" %>